vanessadenardin/pet-sitter-app/README.md

 - Pet's information

+The Pet's page allows the user (pet sitter) to track all existing pets linked for the clients registered, as well as add, edit and delete pets.

 - Job orders

 A list of the next 7 days will appear on the job page, but it also allows the user to view previous and future records, add a new one, edit and delete any job.
-This page contains data about the babysitter, clients and pets, as well as a list of tasks required for each service added.
+This page contains data about the pet sitter, clients and pets, as well as a list of tasks required for each service added.

 - Tasks' list

+A list of tasks required to complete the job and the task page will appear, allowing the user to view the status of the task list and how many tasks need to be completed, add a new one, edit and delete any task.

 - Back option